Our Thoughts on the Race Report

-A master stroke at simultaneously being so specifically vague as to make the term disappear almost completely.
+Hence, this is a master stroke at simultaneously being so specifically vague as to make the term disappear almost completely.

 No Institutionalised Racism?

-And is where only 7% of children’s books published in the past three years featured a character of black, Asian or minority ethnic origins, despite 33% of our schoolchildren being of black, Asian or minority ethnic origins.
+Furthermore, only 7% of children’s books published in the past three years featured a character of black, Asian or minority ethnic origins, despite 33% of our schoolchildren being of black, Asian or minority ethnic origins.

 Why children’s books?